project-open-data/project-open-data.github.io/CONTRIBUTING.md

 3. Make changes as you would normally using the tools installed in step #1.
 4. Push the changes back to your fork
 5. Submitting a pull request to this repository
-6. You change should appear once approved.
+6. Your change(s) should appear once approved.

 ## Running Locally